ThePoultryMan/ARRP-But-Different/docs/usage/block-state.rst

 .. caution:: Using both variants and multiparts on the same JState instance will cause runtime errors

-.. tip:: Like most J* classes provided by ARRP But Different, JState use the builder pattern, allowing easy consecutive calls.
+.. tip:: Like most J* classes provided by ARRP But Different, JState use the builder pattern, allowing consecutive calls.

 .. note:: JBlockModel